barryceelen/wp-hide-show-password/README.txt

 == Description ==

-Let users show or hide the contents of the password field on the WordPress login screen.
-Uses the excellent [hideShowPassword](http://blog.cloudfour.com/hide-show-passwords-plugin/) jQuery or Zepto plugin by [Cloud Four](http://cloudfour.com/).
+Lets you easily show or hide the contents of the password field on the WordPress login screen.
+Uses the excellent [hideShowPassword](http://blog.cloudfour.com/hide-show-passwords-plugin/) jQuery plugin by [Cloud Four](http://cloudfour.com/).

 = Github =